simonexmachina/the-work/README.md

 - **Create Worksheets**: Fill out the complete "Judge Your Neighbor" worksheet with all sections
 - **Save & Store**: All worksheets are saved locally in your browser using IndexedDB
+- **Cross-Device Sync**: Sign in to sync your worksheets across all your devices using Firebase
 - **Review Previous Worksheets**: View a list of all your previous worksheets
 - **Edit & Delete**: Edit existing worksheets or delete them if needed
 - **Clean Interface**: Simple, beautiful design using Tailwind CSS